Developing a Data Strategy

-This has led to the development of five strategies in 2018, four within universities, and one for a major sector body.
+This has led to the development of nine strategies in the last two years.
+Eight of these have been for UK universities and one for a major sector body.

 How much does it cost?

-Our data strategy development and implementation uses three workshops to create a strategy and a plan to implement and integrate it.
-This is offered at a fixed cost based on five days effort.
-The outline of that appraoch is shown here:
+Our data strategy development and implementation uses four workshops to create a strategy and a plan to implement and integrate it.
+This is offered at a fixed cost which will includes discovery and post strategy activity.
+The outline of that approach is shown here:

 - Develop a data strategy through a series of short workshops with a broad stakeholder base

-- Use the material created from the HEDIIP Data Capability template or other maturity assessments to inform this work
+- Use the material created from one of four templated maturity assessments to inform this work

 - Understand how best to use that strategy to focus on areas identified as important to the university